 Manufacturer: Arctic | Type: Carbon Micro-Particles | Amount: 4.0 grams | Price: 💰 💰

-The highest-rated thermal paste around, the Arctic MX-4 is one of the best thermal pastes of 2020.
+The highest-rated thermal paste around, the Arctic MX-4 is one of the best thermal pastes of this year.
 Not only that, but it boasts an eight-year durability rating for unbeatable quality and overall effectiveness.
 Though it’s the highest priced option on our list, the micro carbon blend is worth the added expense and still comes in at around $10 per tube.
 A must-buy.

 ✔ Composed of high-quality micro-particles made from carbon

 ✔ Metal-free material means that there’s no danger of short-circuiting or electrical damage

 ✔ Incredible performance and ease of application makes the MX-4 one of the best non-conductive thermal pastes

 ✘ Large tube may be more than you need

 Thermal Paste Guide Part I: What is Thermal Paste?

 We know that thermal paste works by transferring the heat from the CPU to the heatsink.
 But how exactly does this process work?

 Thermal paste, also known as thermal grease or thermal compound, is used to create better conductivity between the microprocessor (like the CPU) and the heatsink.